AliHasanov-DS/nba-allstar-predictor/README.md

-NBA All-Star Predictor: Can data spot elite talent? 🏀
+NBA All-Star Predictor: Can Data Spot Elite Talent? 🏀

-I built this project to see if a Machine Learning model could actually distinguish an "All-Star" performance from a standard one using over 30 years of NBA historical data.

-Most fans look at points, but I wanted to see how much weight the "hidden" stats like blocks, turnovers, and physical attributes (height/weight) actually carry when the AI makes a decision.
-🚀 Try it yourself
+I built this project to answer a simple question: Is there a mathematical "fingerprint" for an All-Star performance?
+Most fans look at points per game, but I wanted to go deeper.
+Using a dataset of over 330,000 individual NBA game records, I trained a model to look past the hype and identify the core statistics that actually drive elite-level impact on the court.
+🚀 Live Demo

-You can test the model here: [https://nba-allstar-predictor-fkjtypgiy4cqmrv6cayqsy.streamlit.app/#nba-all-star-performance-predictor]
+Test the model with any player stats here: [https://nba-allstar-predictor-fkjtypgiy4cqmrv6cayqsy.streamlit.app/#nba-all-star-performance-predictor]
-🧠 How it works (The Techy Stuff)

-Instead of just a simple "Yes/No", the model gives a probability score

-    Model: XGBoost Classifier (chosen for its speed and accuracy with tabular data).

-    Dataset: 330,000+ individual game records.
+🧠 The "Realism" Challenge

+One of the most interesting parts of building this was dealing with "superhuman" inputs.
+If you input 100 points and 40 rebounds, the model actually gives a lower probability.

+Why?
+Because it's trained on reality.
+In 30+ years of NBA data, those numbers don't exist.
+I deliberately kept the model grounded—it looks for elite consistency, not "glitch-in-the-matrix" fantasies.
+🛠️ Engineering Decisions

+    The Model: I chose XGBoost because it handled the non-linear relationships between a player's physical build (height/weight) and their box score much better than simple linear regressions.

-    The "Threshold" Logic: After some testing, I set the decision threshold at 25%.
-In the NBA, being even 25% more likely to be an outlier than a regular player is often what separates the elite from the rest.
+    The 25% Threshold: In a league of 450+ players, All-Stars are the 1%.
+I set my decision threshold at 25%.
+If the AI is even 1/4 sure a player is an All-Star, they are already miles ahead of a "standard" rotation player.

-📊 What does the AI care about?

-I generated a feature importance plot to see what's happening under the hood.
-It turns out, the model is quite realistic—it doesn't just fall for "high points" but looks at the overall efficiency
+    Feature Importance: As seen below, the model places huge value on Plus/Minus and Efficiency, proving that winning basketball is about more than just scoring.